What is OUR Los Al?

 - “Gear” table (gear sales, raffle, money tree, etc.);

 - Sponsorships.
-If you get a business to be a sponsor, your group keeps half of the sponsor money as a commission.
+If you get a business to be a sponsor at the Taste, your group keeps half of the sponsor money as a commission.

 After booster groups get their $30 per ticket, and their silent auction proceeds, where does the rest of the money go?